Over the years, we’ve seen churches go to extreme measures to attract people to church.

 Mariner’s Church starts connecting people in the parking lot with a special parking area for guests.
 There are no boring “guest parking” signs…these have personality and spirit.

 In addition to staffing the parking lot with friendly people, pay special attention to who stands at your front doors.
-It’s simple, but make sure you’ve got friendly people there.
+It’s simple, but make sure you’ve got extra friendly people there.
 Long-time members engrossed in conversation with each other are barriers to connecting new people.

 #3: Family Check In